 (4) A person shall not be detained, or detained and conveyed, under subsection (3) for longer than is reasonably necessary under the circumstances for the purpose of complying with subsection (2) in relation to the person.

-[Section 24 amended by No. 50 of 1990 s.
+[Section 24 amended: No. 50 of 1990 s.
 7.]

 25. Powers ancillary to power of search